datho7561/qt-todo/README.md

 In order to unit test the application, the testing framework [Catch2](https://github.com/catchorg/Catch2) was used.
 Currently, these steps only work under Linux.
-This is because I am using `pkg-config` to link/include dependencies in the test `Makefile`.
 In order to be able to run the test suite, follow these steps:

 1. Download the latest release of `catch2.cpp` from [the Catch2 Github](https://github.com/catchorg/Catch2/releases)
 2. Put the file into the `testing` folder
-3. Run `make -f Maketest` in order to compile the test files
+3. Run `qmake test=1` in order to set up the testing Makefile
-4. Run `./testing/test` in order to run the tests
+4. Run `./testing/qt-todo` in order to run the tests

 #### ADDING TEST CASES